TheRealMamoot/BiblioBot/README.md

 ```
 ### ✏️ Required Bot Commands

-After setting up your bot, be sure to register these commands in your[BotFather settings](https://core.telegram.org/bots#botfather):
+After setting up your bot, be sure to register these commands in your [BotFather settings](https://core.telegram.org/bots#botfather):
 ```txt
 /start - Start the bot
 /help - Show help and usage instructions